Learn about Recovery after Nose Job Surgery by downloading our guide

 Rhinoplasty, like many other cosmetic surgeries, has things become worse before they get better.
 Your black eyes will disappear, your swelling will fade -it just takes some time.
 These home remedies won’t reduce the healing process into a week, but they will significantly help speed recovery and make your nose job experience better.

-Dr Stephen Kleid’s BEST TEN TIPS for Rapid and Comfortable Recovery after Nose Surgery
+Dr Stephen Kleid’s Best 10 tips for Rapid and Comfortable Recovery after Nose Surgery

 1. Use Lip Balm